rchrdwllm/dotfiles/README.md

 Here are my configuration files for this rice.
 This rice relies heavily on [Pywal](https://github.com/dylanaraps/pywal).
 Colors change as you change your wallpaper!

+## Some features and configs

+-   Select a wallpaper with `Super + W` and see the colors change
+-   Discord, Spotify, VS Code, and Firefox are also themed
+-   Open the launcher with `Super + D` and power menu with `Super + X`
+-   Search anything on the internet with `Super + Space`
+-   Terminal can be opened with `Super + Enter`
+-   Some of the waybar configs:
+    -   Right click on the wallpaper button on your bar to set a random wallpaper and set colors from it
+    -   Click on the bluetooth icon to open `blueberry`
+    -   Click on the wifi icon to open `nmtui`
+    -   Click on the audio icon to open `pavucontrol`

 ![](https://raw.githubusercontent.com/rchrdwllm/dotfiles/master/Screenshots/relaxed_mario.png)

 ![](https://raw.githubusercontent.com/rchrdwllm/dotfiles/master/Screenshots/desert.png)